sleemanj/xinha/trunk/plugins/ExtendedFileManager/Readme.txt

 * Can be used to insert images along with properties.
 * Can be used to insert link to non-image files like pdf or zip.
-* You can specify image margin / padding / background and border colors
+* You can specify image margin / padding / background and border colors ** You may edit Alt/title tags for inserted images

 Installation :
 --------------